mavlink/qgc-user-guide/PlanView/PlanGeoFence.md

 # Plan View - GeoFence (Daily Builds only)
 A GeoFence allows you to create a virtual fence around the area you want to fly in.
 If you then fly outside that area you can configure a specific action to be taken.

 Not all vehicle firmwares support GeoFence and if supported the GeoFence capabilities vary.
-If your vehicle supports GeoFence you will see the Mission and GeoFence radio buttons at the top right of the Plan View.
-If these are not visible your vehicle does not support GeoFence.

 ## Example Visuals
 ArduCopter visual: